 Rankings by Subject

-The University of Newcastle (UON) Australia’s nursing discipline has been ranked in the top 100 in the QS World University Rankings by Subject 2018.
+The University of Newcastle Australia’s nursing discipline has improved its global standing this year, ranking in the top 50 in the world by the QS World University Rankings by Subject 2019.

 This wonderful achievement is not only a result of our international research successes and the extensive experience of our clinical educators, but also a testament to the favourable global connections facilitated by our world-class academics in the School of Nursing and Midwifery.